PaddlePaddle/Serving/README.md

 Packages of paddle-serving-client and paddle-serving-app support Linux and Windows, but paddle-serving-client only support python3.6/3.7/3.8.

+**For latest version, Cuda 9.0 or Cuda 10.0 are no longer supported, Python2.7/3.5 is no longer supported. **

 Recommended to install paddle >= 2.1.0

 ```
 # CPU users, please run